 Today, Ted Levine Drum Company is the major plastic drum reconditioner on the West Coast under the leadership of Ted's son, Ozzie Levine.

-There are two plants in operation, one in So.
-El Monte, California, and the other in Mesa, Arizona.
+There is a plant in operation in So.
+El Monte, California.
 The California location has three separate production lines (steel drums, plastic drums, and intermediate bulk containers-IBC).
-The Arizona plant specializes in reconditioning steel drums, however, distributes plastic drums and IBCs reconditioned in California.
-Our unique transportation fleet allows us to transfer both raw and finished inventory between our two production facilities in quantities of up to 400 drums at a time.
 Our capabilities as well as our devotion to customer service allows for customized solutions in container supply and recycling.

-Our corporate mission is to produce and provide exceptional quality and service as we continue to conserve natural resources and protect the environment.
+Our corporate mission is to produce and provide exceptional quality and service as we continue to conserve natural resources, promote worker safety and health, and protect the environment.
 Ted Levine Drum Co. is a member of RIPA, the Reusable Industrial Packaging Association, and is able to partner with other businesses like our own to offer nationwide service.